gbeckers/Darr/docs/readcode.rst

 most rapidly with memory address on disk.
 To keep reading efficient, the code snippets that Darr generates for reading the data above do not change the memory layout when reading the array in a different language.
-This means that in column-major languages, the dimension and index axes will be *inversed* with respect to the Darr/NumPy convention.
+This means that in column-major languages, the dimension and index axes will be *reversed* with respect to the Darr/NumPy convention.

 Row-major languages are: Mathematica and Python.